Showing posts with label President Biden. Show all posts

 5. World Response

-At the outset of the war, President Biden visited Israel, sent aircraft carriers and demonstrate complete support for Israel and its response.
+At the outset of the war, President Biden visited Israel, sent aircraft carriers and demonstrated complete support for Israel and its response.
 It is hard to imagine that any President (including the orange headed guy) would have demonstrated such significant support for Israel at a time of crisis.

 But as the war has progressed, the relationship with the United States has unquestionably deteriorated.
 For one thing, Biden has been losing support to Trump.
 Some commentators have claimed that this is because of the Israel-Gaza file.
 I'm actually not convinced - since it is hard to imagine that the Republicans would be better for the pro-Gaza crowd.
 But the perception seems to be that Biden needs to shore up his left, "progressive" wing - which means putting more distance between his government and the Israeli leadership.

-President Biden seems to be intent on "rewarding" the Palestinians for this massive terror operation by setting up a Palestinian State, perhaps even unilaterally.
+President Biden now seems to be intent on "rewarding" the Palestinians for this massive terror operation by setting up a Palestinian State, perhaps even unilaterally.
 While this is not yet official U.S. policy - there is a definite sense that this is emerging as a U.S. option.

 Granted, Prime Minister Netanyahu is part of a very extreme government that has no interest (and probably never has had any interest) in reaching any kind of agreement with any Palestinians.
 So that does not make things easy for Biden or anyone else.

-But the real narrative here - is that Israel is dealing with a very extreme, radical, movement, intent only on Israel's destruction.
+But the real narrative here - is that Israel is dealing with a very extreme, radical, movement, intent only on Israel's destruction, that launched an all out war on October 7, 2023.
 There is no proposal by Hamas or by the Islamic Jihad for peace or anything close to it.
 Historically, we know what must be done to fight these types of regimes.
 They must be defeated completely.
 It doesn't seem to me that this war will end until Yihyah Sinwar and his henchmen are caught, dead or alive and until Hamas effectively surrenders.

 I believe that President Biden would get much more traction pushing for that result - even as a negotiating tactic.
 If Hamas understands that the U.S. will support Israel in finishing off the Hamas military, whatever the cost - for Israel and for Gazan civilians - Hamas will lessen its demands dramatically and perhaps even surrender.
 But failing to veto a UN resolution calling for an "immediate cease fire" is a completely unhelpful move.
 Just imagine supporting a call for a U.S. cease fire while the U.S. was fighting the Nazis.